-- All Myths Are True: Seems to be the case in his urban fantasy and superhero books.
+- All Myths Are True: The case in his urban fantasy and superhero books.

 - Cape Punk: The genre for The Supervillainy Saga.
 It's a Deconstruction of superhero morality when it's not zig-zagging into Reconstruction territory.

-- First-Person Smartass: All of his novels have so far starred this.
-He seems incapable of actually writing someone who isn't one, actually.
+- First-Person Smartass: Most of his novels.
+He seems incapable of actually writing someone who isn't one.

 - World of Snark: Every one of his characters seems to be somewhat sardonic and catty.